ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 $$EnergyAbstraction = EnergyDemand$$
 $$EnergyConsumptiveUse = EnergyDemand \cdot EnergyConsumptiveUseFraction$$

-The return flow is the difference between the water abstracted and the water consumed.
+The return flow is the difference between the water abstracted and the water consumed.  ---- TO CHECK -----------ONLY SURFACE WATER

 ### Manufacturing industry

-The manufucaturing industry also requires water for their processing, much depending on the actual product that is produced, e.g. the paper industry or the clothing industry.
+The manufacturing industry also requires water for their processing, much depending on the actual product that is produced, e.g. the paper industry or the clothing industry.
 LISFLOOD reads an _ind.nc_ file which determines the water demand for the industry sector in mm/day/pixel.
-This map is derived from downscaling national reported data using maps of land use and/or the specific activities.
+This map is derived from downscaling national reported data. --- TO DO --- This chapter provides guidelines for the generation of such input map.

-The amount of water that needs to be abstracted to comply with the demand of the manufacturing industry (*IndustrialAbstraction*) is often lower than the actual demand (*IndustrialDemand*) as part of the water is re-used within the industrial processes.
-The *WaterReUseFraction* is provided as input data, its value varies between 0 and 1 (for instance, a value of 0.5 indicates that half of the water is re-used, that is, used twice).
-The *IndustrialAbstraction*  is then computed as follows:

-$$IndustrialAbstraction = IndustrialDemand \cdot (1 - WaterReUseFraction)$$

 An *IndustrialConsumptiveUseFraction* is used to determine the consumptive water usage of the manufacturing industry.
 This can either be a fixed value, or a spatial explicit map.